All Episodes

 She didn't know a thing about it.

-If we could assemble a little round table of David Gregory and Bill Plant and two or three others, and just give them a pop quiz and ask them what they know about Al Gore's speech in Saudi Arabia on Sunday.
+I wonder what else, if we could assemble a little roundtable of David Gregory and Bill Plant and two or three others and just give them a pop quiz and ask them what they know about Al Gore's speech in Saudi Arabia on Sunday.

 What do they know about any news story that has nothing to do with Cheney?

-Rush Limbaugh here, the cutting edge of societal evolution.
+Rush Quimboy here, the cutting edge of societal evolution.

-Just got a great email from uh Walter in a Simi Valley of California.
+Just got a great email from Walter in the Simi Valley of California.

-And uh Walter says that that he knows exactly he knows exactly what's going on with this whole Cheney situation.
+And Walter says that he knows exactly, he knows exactly what's going on with this whole Cheney situation.

 He's got it nailed down.